-Vegan Gluten-free Double Chocolate Muffins made with almond flour and oat flour and are so rich, decadent and delicious!
+These are seriously the BEST Vegan Gluten-free Chocolate Muffins you will ever have!
+Made with almond flour and oat flour and are so rich, decadent and delicious!
 You would never know they are dairy-free and oil-free!

 Nailing both gluten-free and oil-free, as well as vegan, isn’t always an easy feat.
 Getting the right ratios of ingredients used can make or break the perfect muffin.
 Too moist of a muffin can be wet and soggy, which is yuck.
 Not enough moisture will have you smacking the roof of your mouth and running for some water just to swallow it.
 But these vegan double chocolate muffins are fluffy, light, moist and absolute perfection.